rsharifnasab/my-neovim/README.md

 ## TODO
-+ go to def with ctrl-]
-+ space-f and space-tab
-+ install themes
-+ install markdownlint with mason
-+ fix root problem probably with vim-rooter
 + test dockerfile and helm and mabye install old plugins
-+ install editorconfig and undotree plugin
++ test editorconfig and undotree plugin
 + check snippets like iferr in go
-+ add dashboard maybe
-+ add next/prev tabs
-+ add ctrl-a and other shortcut